What to expect when you call our offices

 Once you schedule your surgery

-You will have your Pre-Operative Visit scheduled two weeks prior to your surgery (unless you are having your surgery before then).
+You will have your Pre-Operative Visit scheduled two to three weeks prior to your surgery (unless you are having your surgery before then).
 At this visit, you’ll meet with one of Dr. Young’s Registered Nurses.
 She will go over your surgical procedure(s) in detail, explaining everything from preparation for surgery to the recovery process.
 She will review your medical history, take your vital signs, you will have bloodwork taken at the lab, and all final preparations are made.

 Unless something abnormal appears in your lab results, your surgery will go on as scheduled.
 You will receive a call from our office the day prior to your surgery in order to give you the exact time for you to come in.
 Your Surgery Coordinator will also remind you of your pre-surgery instructions.